WORK INFO

 Artist’s book/photobook/zine, 2025

-Plastic particles in my testicles is a book addressing microplastics pollution in human bodies illustrated by plastic-rich analogue positive film photography, featuring a poem/spoken word piece on the cover.
+Plastic particles in my testicles is a personal response to microplastics pollution in human bodies illustrated by plastic analogue positive film photography.

-If photographs are made with plastics and plastics break down into microplastics which enter human bodies, how much photography is inside of us?
+Inside the book I ask, if photographs are made with plastics and plastics break down into microplastics…which find their way into human bodies, how much photography is inside of me?

-Self-portraits were photographed using expired Polaroid 600 film and were inspired by Vincent van Gogh’s drawing ‘Sorrow’.
-These photographs and four wet plate collodion self-portraits, ‘Becoming Plastic’, communicate my horror at my body becoming increasingly polluted with plastic, also linking the 1862 invention of plastic by Alexander Parkes to the 1851 invention of the wet plate collodion process by Scott Archer, both highly polluting and toxic.
+Working with discontinued Fuji FP-100C Instant Colour Film I photographed skies and cloud formations, punctured and peeled positive prints and reclaimed negatives.
+Two photographs inspired by Vincent van Gogh’s drawing ‘Sorrow’, were shot on expired Polaroid 600 Instant Colour Film.
+These photographs and four wet plate collodion tintype self-portraits, ‘Becoming Plastic’, communicate my horror at my body becoming increasingly polluted with plastics, also linking the 1862 invention of plastic by Alexander Parkes to the 1851 invention of the wet plate collodion process by Scott Archer, both highly polluting and toxic.
+Black and white photogram prints made in the darkroom, ‘Base Laminated with Plastic on Both Sides’, emphasise the plastic content of contemporary Resin Coated photographic papers.

 Buy https://negativepresslondon.bigcartel.com/product/plastic-particles-in-my-testicles